 Figuring out which flavors produce the most carbonation is a bit of a guess-and-check, learn-from-experience type of thing.
 But you’ll get it!

 Fruit isn’t the only thing you can add to kombucha!
 We have made killer carrot, fresh turmeric and ginger booch before!
 Ginger always seems to help carbonation, not to mention make the kombucha extra tasty.
 We’ve also infused kombucha with fresh lavender buds, basil, and other goodies from the garden.
-I have also heard of people using food-grade essential oils to flavor kombucha!
-This is something we want to experiment with soon.
+I have also heard of people using food-grade essential oils to flavor kombucha, though that isn’t something we’ve ever tried.
 The options are seemingly endless!
 I will put together a post of our top kombucha flavor combinations soon.

 Sometimes we do leave kombucha completely plain, with no flavoring added at all.
 This produces the least carbonation.
 That is, unless you choose to introduce a little fresh sugar to wake up the yeast.
 For example, by bottling plain kombucha and adding just a pinch of organic cane sugar or a squeeze of honey to the bottle along with it.
 If you’re working with slightly underripe fruit or other flavoring additions that don’t have much natural sugar, a little pinch of sugar or honey could be added to increase carbonation in those situations as well.